open-education-api/poc-apiman-docker-Image/readme.md

 Use https://<host>:8443/auth/admin/ to login to the JBoss Keycloak admin console and change the default password!

-The apiman realm of JBoss Keycloak is configured with the default user **admin** and the password that you supplied during using the <admin-password> parameter.
+The apiman realm of JBoss Keycloak is configured with the default user **admin** and the password that you supplied during the build using the [admin-password] parameter or defaults to **admin123!**.

 Use https://<host>:8443/apimanui/ to login to JBoss Apiman.